Venture into the wilds to defeat the gargantuan Keepers, raid the twelve forbidden temples, and steal their ancient secrets

 Creatures that are tall enough can jump up, grab the edge, and pull themselves up to avoid making an athletics check.
 The player's handbook can tell you how high you can jump and reach.

-If the party ever does something reckless, then I will roll against the dungeon pool.
+In addition to checking once every six turns, if the party ever does something reckless, then I will roll for the chance of a wandering monster.

 Examples of reckless actions include: